Minnesota State Public School for Dependent and Neglected Children: Closing of the State School

 By 1945, state public welfare officials came to believe that early foster care or adoption was preferable to institutionalization, so admissions ceased.
 In 1947, the Minnesota State Public School for Dependent and Neglected Children (SPS) was officially abolished and all its lands, buildings, property, and funds were transferred to the newly established Owatonna State School (OSS), which provided academic and vocational training for individuals with developmental disabilities.
 The OSS closed in 1970.

-After standing empty for four years, the City of Owatonna purchased the campus area from the State of Minnesota in 1974 to house administrative offices and related facilities.
+After standing empty for four years, the City of Owatonna purchased the campus area from the State of Minnesota in 1974 following a referendum.
+It houses administrative offices and related facilities.

 Minnesota State Public School Orphanage Museum

 The Minnesota State Public School Orphanage Museum is located on the former State School grounds, which are now owned by the City of Owatonna.
 Visitors can learn about the history of the school and the children, watch a 1930s film taken of the children, walk through a restored boys' cottage, and stroll the grounds.
 The campus is one of the most intact examples of a state cottage school standing in the United States and is significant on a national level.
-The original school building, now known as Merrill Hall, contains a mural, Mother Goose, created by the WPA artist Miriam Ibling.
+The 1934 school building, now known as Merrill Hall, contains two murals, The Picnic and The Merry Go Round created by the WPA artist Miriam Ibling.

-The museum exists in large part because a former State Schooler, named Harvey Ronglien, believed that the memory of the children who lived at the State School and the way they were treated should not be forgotten.
+The museum exists in large part because a former State Schooler named Harvey Ronglien who believed that the memory of the children who lived at the State School and the way they were treated should not be forgotten.
 Harvey spent 11 years at the State School, arriving when he was just 5 years old in 1932.
 After retiring from a career as a lineman (technician) with Owatonna Public Utilities (OPU), Harvey and his wife Maxine began their effort to remember the children.
 In 1992, the first step was taken to get permission from the Owatonna City Council to have a statue representing the "State School Kids" erected in front of the former Main Building, which was used as the City Administration Building.

 For more than twenty years, the Rongliens' work expanded to create the museum that exists today.
 In 2011, Maxine Ronglien was honored with an Advocacy Award by the Preservation Alliance of Minnesota.
 Over the years, the Rongliens also gave a presentation to hundreds of group tours and school groups about Harvey Ronglien's experiences at the State School, the effects of institutional living, and the importance of family.

 The museum became a non-profit 501(c)3 organization in 1999, and operated with a twelve-person board of directors.
-Following Harvey Ronglien's death in 2021, the museum announced plans to merge with the Steele County Historical Society.
+Following Harvey Ronglien's death in 2021, the museum announced a merger with the Steele County Historical Society.

 Main Museum

-The primary museum is located in the central hall of the Owatonna City Administration Building.
+The primary museum is located in the central hall of the Owatonna City Hall Building.
 This u-shaped hall hosts display cabinets with materials both sorted chronologically and by subject.
-Visitors may also watch two videos and see photos and artifacts that tell the stories of the children who lived this history.